ClearCorp/odoo-clearcorp/project_issue_contact/README.rst

 =====================

-This module was written to extend the functionality of project_issue to prevent contact change once the project is assigned
+This module was written to extend the functionality of project_issue to prevent any contact change once the project is assigned.

 Credits
 =======